arolandi97/IPT_clock/README.md

 ## Usage
 ### Executables
-Executable files are available for Unix systems and Windows in the *executables* folder, be sure to copy the whole folder corresponding to your OS as the app needs the *data* folder
+Executable files are available for Unix systems and Windows in the *executables* folder.
+The executable needs to be in the same directory as the *data* folder.

 ### Python
-Simply run *clock.py*
+Simply run *clock.py* making sure that it is in the same directory as the *data* folder.

 You can execute the python code to run the clock and, eventually, modify it.